Dynamic mass generation on two-dimensional electronic hyperbolic lattices

 \emph{Introduction}.~From table salts to quantum materials, crystals are ubiquitous in nature.
 They feature discrete translational, rotational and reflection symmetries, manifesting periodic arrangements of regular polygons with $p$ arms ($p$-gon).
-Yet another integer plays a pivotal role for the geometric classification of crystals, the number of nearest-neighbor (NN) sites $q$, connected to each vertex of a $p$-gon.
-On a flat Euclidean plane, these symmetry constraints are encoded in an equation $(p-2)(q-2)=4$, permitting only triangular ($2p=q=6$), square ($p=q=4$), and honeycomb ($p=2q=6$) lattices.
-On the other hand, hyperbolic tessellation, realized on a negatively curved space, can be accomplished when a mathematical inequality $(p-2)(q-2)>4$ is satisfied.
-Therefore, curved hyperbolic space accommodates infinitely many periodic lattices, characterized by a pair of integers $(p,q)$~\cite{TarjusJPhA2007, KollarFitzpatrick2019, AsaduzzamanCatterallPhysRevD2020, BoettcherGorshkov2020PRA, MaciejkoRayanSciAdv2021, BrowerCogburnPhysRevD2021, IkedaAokiJournalofPhysics2021, BoettcherGorshkovPhysRevB2022, ChengSerafinPhysRevLett2022, MaciejkoRayan2022, AttarBoettcherPhysRevE2022, MosseriVogelerPhysRevB2022, BzdusekMaciejkoPhysRevB2022, KienzleRayan2022, StegmaierUpretiPhysRevLett2022}.
+Yet another integer plays a pivotal role for the geometric classification of crystals, the number of nearest-neighbor (NN) sites $q$, connected to each vertex of a $p$-gon also known as the coordination number.
+On Euclidean plane, these symmetry constraints lead to $(p-2)(q-2)=4$, permitting triangular ($2p=q=6$), square ($p=q=4$), and honeycomb ($p=2q=6$) lattices.
+By contrast, hyperbolic tessellation on a negatively curved space, is accomplished when an inequality $(p-2)(q-2)>4$ is satisfied.
+Therefore, hyperbolic space accommodates infinitely many periodic lattices, characterized by the Schl\"afli symbol $(p,q)$~\cite{TarjusJPhA2007, KollarFitzpatrick2019, AsaduzzamanCatterallPhysRevD2020, BoettcherGorshkov2020PRA, BrowerCogburnPhysRevD2021, MaciejkoRayanSciAdv2021, IkedaAokiJournalofPhysics2021, BoettcherGorshkovPhysRevB2022, ChengSerafinPhysRevLett2022, MaciejkoRayan2022, AttarBoettcherPhysRevE2022, MosseriVogelerPhysRevB2022, BzdusekMaciejkoPhysRevB2022, KienzleRayan2022, StegmaierUpretiPhysRevLett2022}.

-Naturally, hyperbolic quantum materials are expected to harbor a variety of electronic band structures~\cite{MaciejkoRayanSciAdv2021, IkedaAokiJournalofPhysics2021, BoettcherGorshkovPhysRevB2022, ChengSerafinPhysRevLett2022, MaciejkoRayan2022, AttarBoettcherPhysRevE2022, MosseriVogelerPhysRevB2022, BzdusekMaciejkoPhysRevB2022, KienzleRayan2022}.
-They can be classified in terms of the density of states (DOS) at half-filling, for example.
-As such, a family of hyperbolic lattices with even integer $p$ (bipartite) fosters (a) Dirac liquids, (b) Fermi liquids, and (c) flat bands depending on $p$ and $q$, which can be captured from a free electron tight-binding model with only the NN hopping.
+Naturally, hyperbolic quantum materials harbor a variety of electronic band structures~\cite{MaciejkoRayanSciAdv2021, IkedaAokiJournalofPhysics2021, BoettcherGorshkovPhysRevB2022, ChengSerafinPhysRevLett2022, MaciejkoRayan2022, AttarBoettcherPhysRevE2022, MosseriVogelerPhysRevB2022, BzdusekMaciejkoPhysRevB2022, KienzleRayan2022}.
+They can be classified in terms of the density of states (DOS) near half-filling or zero-energy.
+A family of hyperbolic lattices (HLs) with even integer $p$, constituting bipartite lattices with the NN sites belonging to $A$ and $B$ sublattices [Figs.~\ref{fig:FigCDW} and~\ref{fig:FigAFM}], fosters (a) Dirac liquids, (b) Fermi liquids, and (c) flat bands depending on $p$ and $q$, captured from a free-electron tight-binding model with only the NN hopping between sites from $A$ and $B$ sublattices.
 Respectively, they feature vanishing, constant, and divergent DOS at zero energy [$\rho(0)$].
 See Table~\ref{tab:HLclassification}.